Complete Guide: Installing Manjaro with Secure Boot Enabled

 echo manjaro > /etc/hostname

-The hosts file contains information local to your system.
-The is almost empty – edit the file and append below IP addresses and the hostname from your hostname file
+The host file contains information local to your system.
+The is almost empty – edit the file and append below IP addresses and the hostname from your hostname file.

 nano /etc/hosts